-Information and events Mental Health Support Looking after your mental health Living with paranoia and fear Download our factsheet What does paranoia mean?
+Info and events Mental Health Support Looking after your mental health Apply these 10 techniques if you're living with paranoia and fear Download our factsheet What does paranoia mean?
+What impact does paranoia have on our lives?
+What can stop you from reaching out for help?
+Self-Help Tips for living with paranoia What does paranoia mean?
 Paranoia is defined as an intense, irrational, persistent instinct or thought process of fearful feelings and thoughts.
 It does not always mean that there is an underlying health condition.
 Other reasons for living with paranoia could be: Intense fear – this may have been as a result of living with a traumatic experience – maybe you witnessed something, maybe someone has threatened you or your family and being so overwhelmed with fear can cause you to constantly worry about potential harm Living on your own and being isolated Problematic substance use – research would show that substance use can cause suspicion and fear which then increases the risk of living with paranoia on a regular basis Low self-worth – Where you have no belief in yourself and suspect that others think and feel the same wayabout you Diagnosis of a mental health disorder – Anxiety, Depression, Psychosis, or Personality Disorders are a few examples What impact does paranoia have on our lives?
 Paranoia causes mistrust, and we can remain in a state of suspicion.
 This will not only have an impact on our psychological well-being but also your feelings, your thoughts, behaviours and your physical health.
 Look at the following example: If you think that you are being watched and that your life is under threat, this is going to cause higher levels of anxiety, increased levels of stress or worry and may cause you to avoid going out.
 This in turn can have an impact on your sleeping patterns and overall high risk impact on your general wellbeing and mental health.
 Continuing to live like this can have long term effects on both your physical and mental health and we would encourage you to reach out for help.
 What can stop you from reaching out for help?
 You are afraid to tell anyone what is going on and the reasons you are feeling this way You have been warned not to speak to anyone – living under threat You are afraid to leave your home due to threats You think you are being watched Maybe you are experiencing hallucinations – for example, hearing voices You don’t know where to go for help All of the above reasons to avoid seeking help can be fed by paranoia.
 Thankfully there is support out there for you to help you to overcome this.
 Getting Help Firstly, it may be worthwhile to chat with your GP to rule out any underlying health conditions.
 We would encourage you to write down how you are feeling, the symptoms, the frequency etc. If you are using substances it would also be important to share this with your GP.
 Remember any information you share is treated as confidential amongst the professional support network.
 Your GP can refer you into other services, for example drug and alcohol support and/or psychiatric support.
 Use voluntary services, or if you have access to the internet, Minding Your Head website or the here2help app can provide a list of services available to Northern Ireland.
 These can range from alcohol and drug support, to mental health services and victim support if needed.
 Remember your local community policing service.
 If you are under threat they are here to help and protect you.
 Sometimes it may be necessary for some people to move from an area.
 This can be a very distressing time, but the Housing Executive and police can support you with this.
 Self-Help Tips In addition to what is outlined above, there are things you can do to manage mood changes and to take care of yourself such as: Monitoring your mood, noticing any significant changes Developing a Wellness Recovery Action Plan (WRAP) Making time for yourself Taking up a hobby Developing a routine Trying mindfulness, relaxation or yoga Eating a balanced diet Exercising regularly Attending local support groups Download self-help apps from Playstore including “Whats Up App” or “21 Days”, both of which have fantastic self-help tips for moderating and regulating mood and emotions.
+Useful links Here are some small steps you can take to keep on top of our mental wellbeing and cope during times of uncertainty.
 Finding a service for you You can locate details of the Extern's mental health services which may be near you here.